|Arduino Micro Front||Arduino Micro Rear|

 The Micro has a number of facilities for communicating with a computer, another Arduino, or other microcontrollers.
 The ATmega32U4 provides UART TTL (5V) serial communication, which is available on digital pins 0 (RX) and 1 (TX).
 The 32U4 also allows for serial (CDC) communication over USB and appears as a virtual com port to software on the computer.
 The chip also acts as a full speed USB 2.0 device, using standard USB COM drivers.
 On Windows, a .inf file is required.
 The Arduino software includes a serial monitor which allows simple textual data to be sent to and from the Arduino board.
 The RX and TX LEDs on the board will flash when data is being transmitted via the USB connection to the computer (but not for serial communication on pins 0 and 1).

-A SoftwareSerial library allows for serial communication on any of the Micro's digital pins.
+A SoftwareSerial library allows for serial communication on others Micro's digital pins.

 The ATmega32U4 also supports I2C (TWI) and SPI communication.
 The Arduino software includes a Wire library to simplify use of the I2C bus; see the documentation for details.
 For SPI communication, use the SPI library.